The50/ListingSite/README.md

 # Symfony ListingSite
 Assignment for job interview:
 Create a simple CRUD listing site using Symfony framework.
+Sonata Admin included.
 Dockerized.

 Registered and signed in users can create and edit their own listing posts.